siriustrack/meta-ads-mcp/README.md

 ### Common Issues

+#### Authentication Issues

+If you're having authentication problems:

+1. **Recommended: Use Pipeboard Authentication**
+   - Set `export PIPEBOARD_API_TOKEN=your_token` and retry
+   - This provides longer-lived tokens and better reliability
+   - Verify your token in the Pipeboard dashboard

-#### App ID Issues
+2. For App ID issues (when using direct authentication):
    If you encounter errors like `(#200) Provide valid app ID`, check the following:

-1. Ensure you've set up a Meta Developer App correctly
+   - Ensure you've set up a Meta Developer App correctly
-2. Verify that you're passing the correct App ID using one of these methods:
+   - Verify that you're passing the correct App ID using one of these methods:
      - Set the `META_APP_ID` environment variable: `export META_APP_ID=your_app_id`
      - Pass it as a command-line argument: `meta-ads-mcp --app-id your_app_id`

-#### Authentication Errors
+#### API Errors

-Authentication errors can be tracked in the log file.
-Check for:
-- Token expiration issues
-- App permission problems
-- Connection errors
+If you receive errors from the Meta API:

+1. Verify your app has the Marketing API product added
+2. Ensure the user has appropriate permissions on the ad accounts
+3. Check if there are rate limits or other restrictions on your app

 ### Debugging Command